Rasamune/public-api-requests/README.md

  Added extra styling to the app
  - Changed color scheme to blue, with yellow names and white text
- - Changed fonts to Roboto Condensed and Monstserrat
+ - Changed fonts to Roboto Condensed and Montserrat